 Baguàzhang ( 八卦掌 ), often referred to as "bagua" in short, is characterized by balanced, fluid, and circular movement.
 A practitioner can made sudden changes of direction without disturbing his or her balance and can find spiral paths around or through an opponent's force.

 I first began to learn Gao lineage bagua, a form of Cheng-style taught primarily in Tianjian and Taiwan, from Bob Galeone in 2004.
 Bob was introduced to me by my friend Ellis Amdur after I mentioned to him an interest I had in the art of bagua.
+I had been training in a form of self-defense oriented jujutsu since 1989 and had received my final diploma in that art.
+I was looking for another art to explore, having moved from Princeton to Baltimore.
 Gao bagua complemented the jujutsu techniques I knew very well, much better than the eclectic kenpō karate I had been taught as part of my modern jujutsu practice.
 After a while, I began to integrate my jujutsu locks, throws, and sweeps with elements of movement from bagua.
-My practice of bagua has re-invented and re-invigorated my grappling practice to the point where my jujustu can no longer easily be associated with its original school.
+My practice of bagua has re-invented and re-invigorated my grappling practice to the point where my expression of jujustu techniques can no longer easily be associated with their original school.

 In 2006, Bob introduced me to Paul Cote and the Yin Cheng Gong Fa (YCGF) organization, where I learned elements of Yin, Liu, and Cheng style baguàzhang.
 I have subsequently become dedicated to learning Yin style Bagua as taught within YCGF by Zhang Yun.
 I consider the 64 palm changes of Yin style baguàzhang to be my primary baguàzhang practice.
 I also practice Cheng style 8 mother palms, the linear baguàzhang of Liu Dekuan, and baguà jien (straight sword).